+35725368683

 • Any gifts the respondent gives to the applicant count in calculating the total property the court awards to the applicant.

-How is contribution proved?
+How is the contribution proved?

 Contribution must be proved if one of the spouses alleges a larger or smaller share than one-third of the property.